vivopensource/gofpatternscsharp/README/Behavioral/Mediator.md

 - This pattern is considered to be a behavioral pattern due to the way it can alter the program's running behavior.
 - It abstracts how objects cooperate, it manages their interaction.
 The mediator itself does not have any functionality, it only knows about the colleagues and their interaction.

+## Structure

+- It consists of mediator, colleague, and client (client does pattern execution).
+- Mediator: An abstract mediator class that defines the contract for concrete mediators.
+- Colleague: An abstract colleague class that defines the contract for concrete colleagues and also maintains a reference to the mediator.
+- Client: A client class that will use the mediator and the colleagues.

 ## Examples

 ```csharp